 The most common type of breast cancer, which accounts for 60-70% of all breast cancers, is invasive ductal cell carcinoma.
 In the UK, this type of breast cancer is referred to as Not Special Type (NST).
 Unfortunately, this type of breast cancer is usually discovered at a later stage of tumour development.
 Other types of breast cancer include Ductal Carcinoma in Situ (DCIS) and Lobar Carcinoma In Situ (LCIS).
 These types of breast cancer are still contained within the original tissue where they originated.
 However, left untreated, these types of cancer can develop into invasive ductal and lobar carcinomas (11).

-Triple-negative breast cancer is a particular sub-type of breast cancer that accounts for approximately 15% of breast cancers cases diagnosed.
+Triple-negative breast cancer is a particular sub-type of breast cancer that accounts for approximately 15% of breast cancer cases diagnosed.
 “Triple” refers to three different cellular receptors that are commonly found on breast tumour cells.
-Receptors are structures that are found on the surface of cells and which allow signalling between cells. c.
+Receptors are structures that are found on the surface of cells and which allow signalling between cells.
 “Negative” refers to the absence of the receptors (hormone epidermal growth factor receptor 2 (HER2), estrogen receptors, and progesterone receptors) on the surface of cancer cells.
 The lack of these prevents the use of specific chemical treatments developed for breast cancer, as these drugs are designed to bind to the receptor and thereby inhibit the growth of tumour cells.
 (12) Rarer subtypes of breast neoplasms include inflammatory breast cancer (an aggressive form of breast cancer), angiosarcomas of the breast (which involve the blood vessels in the breast tissue) and the special types, which involve cells that are less predominant in breast tissue.

 With regards to mutations, as mentioned previously, the two main types of mutations are inherited and sporadic mutations.
 Inherited mutations are classified based on the likelihood that they will be transmitted to future generations.
 High and medium penetrance mutations are mutations that give a person an increased risk (above 40%) of developing breast and ovarian cancer, and are usually found within the previously mentioned BRCA1 and BRCA2 genes.
 The role of these genes is to regulate cell replication by preventing DNA damage.